geik/tools/windows/README.md

 ## Additional
 - Take care that your editor does Unix-style line-endings only (LF instead of CRLF)
+- Take care that your editor does NOT generate a BOM for UTF-8 files

 - Configure Git
     ```bash
     # git bash